2021 Vault Rankings

 Delivering the Best

-First years in the firm’s transactional practice enter the Clifford Chance Transactional Pool for around three years and can receive assignments in banking and finance, capital markets, and corporate matters.
-An assignment manager oversees the pool and aims to provide associates with assignments that align with their long-term goals.
+First years in the firm’s transactional practice enter the Clifford Chance Transactional Pool for two-and-a-half years and can receive assignments in banking and finance, capital markets, corporate, and real estate.
+A dedicated assignment team oversees the pool and aims to provide associates with assignments that align with their long-term goals.

 Lawyers at the firm can also make their practice more efficient by calling on the firm’s Best Delivery team.
-The team includes professionals who specialize in continuous improvement, project management, and legal technology.
-The team focuses on making practice more efficient and tailoring practice to the client’s needs.
+According to the firm, “These specialists focus on continuous improvement, project management, and legal technology to help make the practice of law more efficient and allow our associates to better focus on the legal aspects of each matter.”

 Commitment by Committee

 Looking to improve diversity?
 Clifford Chance has a committee for that.
-The firm’s Diversity Committee is comprised of five subcommittees: the Asian and Pacific Islanders Subcommittee; the Black and Latino Subcommittee; the Lesbian, Gay, Bisexual and Transgender (LGBT) Subcommittee (known as Arcus); Veterans and Affiliates (known as CliffVets); and the Women’s Subcommittee.
+The firm’s Diversity Committee is comprised of five subcommittees: the Asian and Pacific Islanders Subcommittee; the Black and Latino Subcommittee; the Lesbian, Gay, Bisexual, Trans+ (LGBT+) Subcommittee (known as Arcus); Veterans and Affiliates (known as CliffVets); and the Women’s Subcommittee.
 The firm is vocal about its commitment to creating a diverse workplace and put its money where its mouth is in 2018 when it achieved Mansfield Certification.

 Clifford Chance is taking precautions seriously and closely monitoring the situation, following all relevant government and WHO advice to ensure that we are ready to adapt to the latest guidance.
 As a result, we are finding new and innovative ways to approach recruitment.
 On June 1, the 2020 US Summer Law Clerks joined our first-ever virtual summer program, bringing together our NY, DC, Hong Kong, London and Frankfurt joiners.
 We got creative and developed a program that allowed our Summer Law Clerks to engage in interactive training and networking opportunities, gain hands-on work experience, communicate frequently with partner and associate mentors and, ultimately, learn just what sets Clifford Chance apart.
 As we prepare for the upcoming recruitment season, we are dedicated to staying in touch with potential candidates by working closely with affinity groups from our partner law schools and planning virtual networking opportunities.
 For all other career opportunities, you can keep up-to-date by visiting our jobs portal.
 If you have any questions about our recruitment process, please visit our contact us page for information on how to get in touch.